CABOMETYX is a kinase inhibitor indicated for the treatment of

 In vitro biochemical and/or cellular assays have shown that cabozantinib inhibits the tyrosine kinase activity of MET, VEGFR-1, -2 and -3, AXL, RET, ROS1, TYRO3, MER, KIT, TRKB, FLT-3, and TIE-2.
 These receptor tyrosine kinases are involved in both normal cellular function and pathologic processes such as oncogenesis, metastasis, tumor angiogenesis, drug resistance, and maintenance of the tumor microenvironment.

-The exposure-response or –safety relationship for cabozantinib is unknown.
+The exposure-response or safety relationship for cabozantinib is not fully characterized.

 Cardiac Electrophysiology

 The effect of cabozantinib on QTc interval was evaluated in a randomized, double-blinded, placebo-controlled trial in patients with medullary thyroid cancer administered a cabozantinib capsule formulation.
 A mean increase in QTcF of 10 - 15 ms was observed at 4 weeks after initiation.
 A concentration-QTc relationship could not be definitively established.
 Changes in cardiac wave form morphology or new rhythms were not observed.
-No patients in this study had a confirmed QTcF > 500 ms nor did any patients in METEOR, CABOSUN, CELESTIAL, or CHECKMATE-9ER, or COSMIC-311.
+No patients in this study had a confirmed QTcF > 500 ms nor did any patients in METEOR, CABOSUN, CELESTIAL, CHECKMATE-9ER, COSMIC-311, or CABINET.

 Repeat daily dosing of a cabozantinib capsule formulation for 19 days resulted in 4- to 5-fold mean cabozantinib accumulation (based on AUC) compared to a single dose administration; steady state was achieved by Day 15.